SeaQL/seaql.github.io/StarfishQL/blog/2022-04-01-introducing-starfish-ql.md

 ## Design

-A query engine takes input queries written in a specific query language (e.g. SQL statements), performs the necessary operations in the database, and then outputs the data of interest to the user application.
+In general, a query engine takes input queries written in a specific query language (e.g. SQL statements), performs the necessary operations in the database, and then outputs the data of interest to the user application.
 You may also view a query engine as an abstraction layer such that the user can design queries simply in the supported query language and let the query engine do the rest.

 In the case of a graph query engine, the output data is a graph ([wiki](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))).

 ![Graph query engine overview](/img/graph_query_engine_overview.png)

+In the case of StarfishQL, the query language is a custom language we defined in the JSON format, which enables the engine to be highly accessible and portable.

 ## Implementation

-StarfishQL is make-up of following three components.
+In the example of Freeport, StarfishQL consists of the following three components.

 ### Graph Query Engine

-The graph query engine is a Rust backend application powered by the [rocket](https://crates.io/crates/rocket) web framework and the [SeaQL ecosystem](https://www.sea-ql.org/SeaORM/).
+As a core component of StarfishQL, the graph query engine is a Rust backend application powered by the [rocket](https://crates.io/crates/rocket) web framework and the [SeaQL ecosystem](https://www.sea-ql.org/SeaORM/).

 The engine listens at the following endpoints for the corresponding operation:
 - `/schema` - [Define/Reset the schema](/StarfishQL/docs/architecture-of-graph-query-engine/defining-graph-schema)